What Is the Preservation Hold Library in SharePoint?

 Most organisations assume that when files are deleted from SharePoint to reduce storage, the data is actually removed.
 It seems logical: delete the file, empty the recycle bin, and available space should increase.
 But in Microsoft 365 environments where retention or compliance policies are enabled, this is simply not what happens.
 Instead, SharePoint silently moves deleted or modified files into a hidden repository known as the Preservation Hold Library (PHL).
 This library is not visible to standard users, is rarely checked by administrators, and continues to grow silently in the background.
 And importantly, it consumes the same high-cost SharePoint storage as the primary site content.

 This is why many organisations see storage usage rise even after large clean-up projects.
 In some cases, deleting old files actually increases total storage usage.
-And once the tenant reaches its allocated limit, Microsoft begins charging monthly overage fees that grow as storage continues to increase.
+And once the tenant reaches its allocated limit, Microsoft begins charging monthly overage fees ($0.20 per GB per month - see SharePoint Online pricing for the full pool storage and overage breakdown) that grow as storage continues to increase.
 For companies dealing with active collaboration, heavy file churn, or large historical project archives, the financial impact can escalate quickly.
+If you want to see exactly how much of your tenant pool is being consumed by the PHL versus active content, the free SharePoint Storage Explorer tool surfaces it.

-Squirrel now provides a way to prevent this completely - without disabling retention, breaking compliance, or changing how users work.
+Squirrel provides a way to prevent this completely via the Recycle Bin Capture feature - which delivers the same operational compliance outcome (deleted content preserved, recoverable, auditable) while archiving the preserved content to customer-owned Azure Blob Storage instead of expensive SharePoint pool storage.
+See how to replace the SharePoint Preservation Hold Library for the architecture and when the replacement pattern is appropriate.
 But before explaining how, we need to clearly understand what the Preservation Hold Library is and why it behaves the way it does.

 Why the Preservation Hold Library Exists